OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/task/Three_Steps_to_Your_Task.md

 ##  Create Task

 ### Step 1: Open course editor and insert task course element
-1. Search for your course in "Authoring", section "My entries," and open it.
+1. Search for your course in "Authoring", section "My entries", and open it.

 2. Click on "Course editor" in the drop-down menu "Administration" in the toolbar.